HIST1901 Environmental History

 - Students are able to (1) formulate sound arguments about how human actions have been shaped by their historical contexts (social, political, economic, cultural and environmental); (2) describe the processes leading to environmental change in a range of places and periods; (3) demonstrate knowledge of a range of key debates in environmental history; (4) identify, critically evaluate and respond to arguments presented in secondary sources; (5) identify, critically evaluate and respond to evidence presented in primary sources; (6) express ideas cogently in verbal and essay forms; (7) reference written work in accordance with the History guide to documentation of sources; and (8) demonstrate an awareness of the ways in which historically determined ideas about the environment inform current environmental policies and debates.

-- Typically this unit is assessed in the following ways: (1) workshop participation; (2) a short essay; and (3) a review essay.
+- Indicative assessments in this unit are as follows: (1) workshop participation; (2) a short essay; and (3) a review essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.